coderdiaz/status-indicator/README.md

 </p>

 <p align="center">
-A Vue.js component to show status indicator as colored dots.
-[Demo](https://coderdiaz.me/vue-status-indicator/).
-This is a fork of [status-indicator](https://github.com/tnhu/status-indicator) with a few changes for use with Vue.js.
+A Vue.js component to show status indicator as colored dots. <a href="https://coderdiaz.me/vue-status-indicator/">Demo</a>.
+This is a fork of <a href="https://github.com/tnhu/status-indicator">status-indicator</a> with a few changes for use with Vue.js.
 </p>

 <p align="center">